 Different Names for the Same End Game

-Product management function in India is still in its infancy.
-Lot of MNCs have started hiring product managers in India to improve operational efficiency by tightly aligning a PM who decides on “what to build” with the engineering team actually building it.
-Lot of services companies and startups might not have a dedicated Product Manager but the role is split between different members of the management team.
+The product management function in India is still in its infancy.
+A lot of MNCs have started hiring product managers in India to improve operational efficiency by tightly aligning a PM who decides on “what to build” with the engineering team actually building it.
+A lot of services companies and startups might not have a dedicated Product Manager but the role is split between different members of the management team.

-I wonder that, as India Inc gets ready to build more products for the global markets and as global companies get ready to see India more than an engineering center, do we need more Product managers in the industry than what we have today?
+I wonder, as India Inc. gets ready to build more products for the global markets and as global companies get ready to see India as more than an engineering centre, do we need more Product managers in the industry than what we have today?

 We would love to hear from you.
 Do respond with your ideas and queries in the comments below.